SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	 There are two *Activation* methods available, both with their pros and cons.
 "Always" means, that the LLM is always asked to interpret the given command, whereas "Unrecognized" means, that it is only used, when the pattern-based voice recognition cannot identify the command.
 The later will result in less calls to the LLM and therefore will probably reduce costs and - even more important - will be better in terms of responsiveness, if you are already quite familar with the command patterns.

-	 Note: Using the semantic *Understanding* improvement may only be usable in conjunction with voice recognition methods, that are cabable to recognize continuous, unstructured text.
+	 Note: Using the semantic *Understanding* booster may only be usable in conjunction with voice recognition methods, that are cabable to recognize continuous, unstructured text.
 This is true for Google and Azure voice recognition, but not for the builtin voice recognition of Windows, which only work reliable for pattern-based recognition.

+  3. Normally an Assistant will tell you that he didn't understand you, when none of the defined commands has matched the spoken command.
+Using the *Conversation* booster a special mode can be activated, that will redirect all non-recognized commands to an LLM for interpretation and processing.
+This LLM will have full access to the knowledebase of the Assistant and will therefore be able to run a knowledgeable conversation with you.

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring speech improvement is fully optional.

 #### Tab *Plugins*